boschrexroth/ctrlx-automation-sdk-ros2/simple-talker-cpp/README.md

     find_package(rclcpp REQUIRED)
     find_package(std_msgs REQUIRED)

-And here the executable and its dependencies is defined:
+And here the executables and their dependencies are defined:

-    add_executable(talker src/publisher_member_function.cpp)
+    add_executable(listener src/subscriber_member_function.cpp)
-    ament_target_dependencies(talker rclcpp std_msgs)
+    ament_target_dependencies(listener rclcpp std_msgs)

-### Snapcraft configuration
+### Snapcraft Configuration

-snap/__snapcraft.yaml__ defines how the snap will be build:
+`snap/snapcraft.yaml` defines how the snap will be build:

-* install/ is dumped into the snap
+* `install/` is dumped into the snap
-* also wrapper/
+* also `wrapper/`
-* An app talker is copied into the snap and started as a service
+* Two apps (talker and listener) are copied into the snap and started as services
-* The snap - respectively the executable - uses the content interface of the rose-base snap (here the ROS 2 runtime is provided)
+* The snap - respectively the executables - uses the content interface of the `ros-base` snap (here the ROS 2 runtime is provided).

 ### Build the snap